2019 Nahant Vintage Dance Weekend Full Schedule

 century tunes for dancing.

 The day will conclude with a seaside promenade to East Point, the former site of the famous Nahant Hotel.
-There
+For our promenade we will

-you can marvel at almost 360-degree views of the rocky shore, open ocean, Boston skyline, lightouses, and more.
+you can marvel at almost 360° views of the rocky shore, open ocean, Boston skyline, lighthouses, and more.
 We

-ask that everyone remove their belongings from the venue before the promenade.
+ask that everyone remove their belongings from inside the church before the promenade; you may leave your car parked at the church.

-Our events will be taking place in 4 of Nahant’s many historic venues, we will enjoy the town’s lovely scenic views:
+Our events will be taking place in several of Nahant’s many historic venues where we will enjoy the town’s lovely scenic views, sea breezes and step back in time.

 The Nahant Country Club